 - Ask someone you do not personally know, such as a career consultant, to read your letter and guide you.

 - Avoid phrases like ‘I’m eager to learn while I have no expertise in (particular competencies).’
 Rather, replace it with something like ‘my expertise in my previous job gave me numerous talents…’.

 #5.
 Telling your life story

 In your cover letter, it is easy to overshare, but do not fall into the trap.
 You must be brief and careful with cover letters.
 Only one side of A4 should take up a standard cover letter.

 Recruiters need not know what advice your English teacher provided you 7 years ago or how you reached where you are today, step by step.
 Keep it on point and avoid deviating.

-Learn writing online with Ruskin Bond
+Learn Writing a Cover Letter online with Ruskin Bond